Arrays 4/7

 0 1 2

-The item "do" is in position 0, the item "re"is in position 1, and so on.
+"do" is in position 0, the item "re"is in position 1, and so on.

 Therefore, we can access a particular item of the array using its position, like this: